MISP/misp-rfc/misp-core-format/raw.md

 **Other**
 :   comment, text, other

+Attributes are based on the usage within their different communities.
+Attributes can be extended on a regular basis and this reference document is updated accordingly.

 #### category

 category represents the intent of what the attribute is describing as selected by the attribute creator, using a list of pre-defined attribute categories.